Locus-Wong/Training-Simulation-App/README.md

 2. Click / Tap the "EFCS 1" button.
 3. Click / Tap the "TEST" button.
 4. Click / Tap the "AILERON DAMPING TEST" button.
-5. Click / Tap either "START LEFT AIL TEST" or "START RIGHT AIL TEST" button to enter the corresponding testing interface.
+5. Click / Tap "START LEFT AIL TEST" or "START RIGHT AIL TEST" to enter the testing interface.

 ## Troubleshooting
 If you cannot test the aileron with your device, the most likely problems are: